Foundations of Impact Practitioner Programme

 Who is this progamme for?

-An internal expert Is a person in an existing position within an organisation who wants to bring a professional-level understanding of The Principles to their work, either by providing support to their colleagues or through a more considered focus on their influence on the culture they work in.
+Internal experts: If you are not a practitioner but you would like to bring a professional-level understanding of The Principles to your work, either by providing support to colleagues or through a more considered focus on your influence on the culture you work in.
 To date, we have trained internal experts from private and public businesses, government departments, the prison service, the NHS and education.

 The history of One Thought Practitioner Training